Sport1 (Eastern Europe)

-Sport1 (Sport Egy, Sport Jeden, Sport Jeden) is a European sports channel which is currently available in Hungary, Czech Republic and Slovakia broadcasting in different languages.
+Sport1 (Sport Egy, Sport Jedna, Sport Jeden) is a European sports channel which is currently available in Hungary, Czech Republic and Slovakia broadcasting in different languages.
 The channel is owned by AMC Networks International Central Europe.
-It currently holds the TV rights to broadcast National Football League games and Formula 1 races in the countries where the channel is available.
+It currently holds the TV rights to broadcast UEFA Champions League (Hungary), UEFA Europa League and Serie A (Czech Republic) games and in the countries where the channel is available.

 Romania

 In Romania, Sport1 was available from 2006 until 5 November 2014.
 The station held the rights for NFL, NHL, Ice Hockey World Championship and Heineken Cup, and in the first years for various football national championship, from Scotland, Hungary, France, Netherlands and others.

 In 2012, Sport1 Romania shrank its broadcast space only between 10 P.M. and 7 A.M. except for some big events that start earlier, like the NFL playoffs or if the NFL or NHL games go for longer than 7 A.M., after the launch of children's channel Megamax on the same frequence.

 From the NFL, Sport1 broadcast a late afternoon game and Monday Night Football, every week, half of the Thursday Night Football games, the opening game and all the Thanksgiving Day games.
 Starting with the 2013 season, sometimes an early afternoon game and/or Sunday Night Football were added to the schedule.
 The NFL Playoffs were shown with no exception, including the Pro Bowl and the Super Bowl.